I originally posted this article on the niceRcode blog.

 Nice code is easy to read

-Programs should be written for people to read, and only incidentally for
+Programs should be written for people to read, and only incidentally for machines to execute.

 Readability is by far the most important guiding principle for writing nicer code.
 Anyone (especially you) should be able to pick up any of your projects, understand what the code does and how to run it.
 Most code written for research purposes is not easy to read.